ezat-r/bug-tracker/ReadMe.md

 **Pagination**:
 - Pagination is used to organise issues in a more user friendly way.
 All issues are broken down in 10s, with the most recently updated issues shown first.

+**Analytics**:
+- As soon as a user logs in, they are treated to a *Pie Chart* which shows number of issues raised for each project in the Bug Database.
+This gives the user a high level glimpse into the state of the Bug Database.

 ## UX